Venafi/ecosystem-docs/docs/tools/adaptable-framework/writing-adaptable-drivers.md

 ### Adaptable Types

-- [Adaptable CA Driver](): Choose this if you are building an integration between Venafi and a Machine Identity ***Producer***, like a Certificate Authority or Managed PKI.
+- [Adaptable CA Driver](): Choose this if you are building an solution between Venafi and a Machine Identity ***Producer***, like a Certificate Authority or Managed PKI.
-- [Adaptable Application Driver](): Choose this if you are building an integration between Venafi and a Machine Identity ***Consumer***, like an application server, network device, WAF, etc.
+- [Adaptable Application Driver](): Choose this if you are building an solution between Venafi and a Machine Identity ***Consumer***, like an application server, network device, WAF, etc.
 - [Adaptable Log Driver](): Choose this if you are building a solution that will be used to perform virtually any programmatic task in response to the logging of a Venafi event.